nerds-amp-mods/Hackathon-Starter-Pack/Contributing.md

 ## Backend

-- Currently backend supports python 3.9
+- Currently backend supports python>=3.8.5
 - Create a virtual environment using `python -m virtualenv venv` and activate the virtual environment.
 - Open the your IDE from `backend` as your root folder.
 - Make sure you are having the latest code on your development branch, else do `git rebase origin/master`.